 - 2 scallions chopped

-Add lemon juice, olive oil, dill, garlic powder, cucumber and stir well to combine.
+- Add lemon juice, dill, garlic powder, and ¼ cup minced cucumber to the yogurt and stir well to combine.

-Combine salad ingredients in a large bowl, and toss to combine.
+- Combine baby greens, red peppers, olives, and remaining cucumbers in a large bowl, and toss to combine.

-Spread about 1/4 cup of tzatziki sauce over each piece of bread.
+- Spread ¼ of tzatziki sauce over each piece of bread.